elgw/deconwolf/doc/gh-pages/source/spots.rst

 corresponding files without the prefix and perform this analysis on them, i.e. the non-deconvolved images.

+Please note that the ``--background`` images is not applied for this measurement.

 Example: The following command will output `dw_cy5_*.tif.dots.tsv` with a column named *snr_orig* only if there exist files called `cy5_*.tif` in the same folder.